OpenRefine/OpenRefine/docs/docs/manual/columnediting.md

 When OpenRefine attempts to fetch information from a web page or service, it can fail in a variety of ways.
 The following information is meant to help troubleshoot and fix problems encountered when using this function.

 First, make sure that your fetching operation is storing errors (check “store error”).
-The run the fetch and look at the error messages.
+Then run the fetch and look at the error messages.

 **"HTTP error 403 : Forbidden"** can be simply down to you not having access to the URL you are trying to use.
 If you can access the same URL with your browser, the remote site may be blocking OpenRefine because it doesn't recognize its request as valid.
 Changing the[ User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) request header may help.
 If you believe you should have access to a site but are “forbidden,” you may wish to contract the administrators.